Same-sex couples challenge Colorado ban on gay marriage

 "Same-sex couples in Colorado are relegated to a second-class level of citizenship that denies their relationships the full panoply of rights enjoyed by married opposite-sex couples," the lawsuit said.

-"Even same-sex couples who have been validly married in other states are stripped of their marital status when they enter the state of Colorado," according to the 24-page complaint.
+The plaintiffs said in the 24-page complaint that even same-sex couples married in other states are stripped of their marital status when they enter the state of Colorado

-Five of the couples named as plaintiffs in the lawsuit are unmarried but are in committed relationships and wish to marry.
-The four others have been legally wed in other states and their marriages have been reduced to civil unions at home in Colorado.

 The lawsuit names Governor John Hickenlooper, a Democrat, and Denver's county clerk as defendants.

-Colorado Attorney General John Suthers, a Republican, said his office would defend the gay marriage ban in court, adding, "This is an important issue that the appellate courts will ultimately resolve."
+There was no immediate comment from the governor's office to the lawsuit.

+Five of the couples named as plaintiffs are unmarried but are in committed relationships and wish to marry.
+The four others have been legally wed in other states and their marriages reduced to civil unions at home in Colorado.

-The case in Colorado, a Democratic-leaning state but which also has a conservative political streak, comes at a time of growing momentum toward legalizing gay marriage in the courts, at the ballot box and in statehouses across the country.
+The case in Colorado, a Democratic-leaning state with a conservative political streak, comes at a time of growing momentum toward legalizing gay marriage across the country.

 Since mid-December, gay rights activists have won a series of court battles in New Mexico, Utah and Virginia, where prohibitions on same-sex marriage were ruled unconstitutional by federal judges.
 The Utah and Virginia decisions have been stayed pending appeal.